 - Technology: I believe that mathematical explorations enhance learning mathematics.
 In this class, for mathematical explorations, we will use the computer algebra system Mathematica version 12, which is available on many campus computers, in particular in BH 215.
 I will provide ample information on how to use Mathematica and welcome questions about it during my office hours.
 Each assignment will have a Mathematica part.
 To get started with Mathematica read my webpage Mathematica at WWU. - How to succeed: Attend classes regularly and do all the suggested homework problems.
 Read the book before each class and ask questions if there is anything that is not clear.
 Keep organized notes of all your work.
 Make sure that you fully understand how to do each assigned problem.
-Do not hesitate to ask a question whenever something does not make sense. - Diversity, Equity, Inclusion: Welcome to my class.
-I promise to keep my mind open to the mathematical experiences that you bring to this class.
-I want to help each of you use those personal experiences creatively to build your own understanding of the material studied in this class.
+Do not hesitate to ask questions whenever something does not make sense. - Diversity, Equity, Inclusion: Welcome to my class.
+I promise to keep my mind open to the mathematical experiences you bring to this class.
+I want to help you use those personal experiences creatively to build your own understanding of the material studied in this class.
 I will bring diverse approaches to most concepts.
-I do understand that each one of you comes to this class with a different mathematical background.
-If you are not happy with your understanding of a particular topic prerequisite for this class, please let me know.
+I understand that each of you comes to this class with a different mathematical background.
+Please let me know if you are unsatisfied with your understanding of a particular topic, which is a prerequisite for this class.
 We can meet outside of class and discuss that topic and find some study material for you.
-The goal is to create an environment where you can succeed in this class and be proud of your achievement. - Remarks: This is a fast-paced course.
+The goal is to create an environment where you can succeed in this class and be proud of your achievements. - Remarks: This is a fast-paced course.
 It is essential that you keep up with the material presented every day.
 Do the exercises that I will assign on the class web-page.
 Look for help if you encounter difficulties. - Academic Honesty Policy: Academic dishonesty is not tolerated at Western Washington University.
 Representing the work of another as one's own is an act of academic dishonesty.
 For a full description of the academic honesty policy and procedures at Western, see Appendix D in the University Catalog. - Flexibility Statement: This syllabus is subject to change.
 Changes, if any, will be announced in class or online.
-Students will be held responsible for all changes. - Sylabii@WWU: Please go to https://syllabi.wwu.edu/ where you will find Syllabi Policies for Students and Campus Resources for Students
+Students will be held responsible for all changes. - Sylabii@WWU: Please go to https://syllabi.wwu.edu/ where you will find Syllabi Policies for Students and Campus Resources for Students - The Branko Ćurgus Mathematical Experience: Mathematics has always been a personal experience for me: The Branko Ćurgus Mathematical Experience.
+I want to create an environment where you can embrace mathematics as your personal experience.
+How can this be achieved?
+Begin by acknowledging what you don't understand without fear.
+Discuss challenges openly with others.
+Open your mind, ask questions.
+Generously share your questions with others like precious gems.
+Questions are the gateway to deeper comprehension.
+Indeed, questions serve as a bridge from confusion to clarity.